Ed Davis: MA Schools Should Be Prepared, Teach 'Run, Hide, Fight'

 For now, investigators will comb through the suspect’s posts, digital and cell records, and speak with friends and relatives, in an effort to find a motive.

+According to the company, the app cuts down on the time it would take for a cell phone 911 call to be transferred from state police to local police.

+CEO Brandon Flanagan said, “We’re cutting response time immediately, but also importantly, we’re giving law enforcement specific preprogrammed information, down to the classroom number where the threat originated from.”

-Davis stressed the importance of always being vigilant.
+Above all, Davis stressed the importance of always being vigilant.

 “We need to think about what would happen if a shooter came in the front door of our business, of the mall, of the restaurant that we’re in, if we think about those things, we can literally save our lives and the lives of our families.”